traderres/webClass/learnAngular/lessons_Angular16/ANGULAR_LESSONS_PLAN.md

     b. <a href="./lectures/boring.lecture.angular.tricks.and.techniques.txt" title="Angular Material Tricks">Angular Material Tricks & Techniques</a>
     c. <a href="./howToAddHyperlinks.txt" title="Hyperlinks">Hyperlinks</a>
     d.
 Date Pickers
+       <a href="./exercises/exercise10a.add-date-picker.question.txt" title="Exercise 10a">Exercise 10a</a> / Add a Date Picker to the page    <a href="./exercises/exercise10a.add-date-picker.answers.txt" title="Exercise 10a">Answers</a>
+       Exercise 10b / Align Date Picker next to a button Exercise 10c / Set Date Picker with a value from a date string Exercise 10d / Get the selected date and re-format it as YYYY-MM-DD

     e.
 Textareas
     f.
 Radio Buttons
     g.
 Popup Menus